About the Security in LiquidFiles

 Strong / Two Factor Authentication

-- For enhanced security, two factor authentication can be configured.
-This will enable phone, sms och hard token based authentication.
-The two factor authentication can be setup to automatically required strong two factor authentication automatically based on group belongings.
+- For enhanced security, two factor authentication can be configured, with either Time Based One-Time Password (TOTP) — or App based two-factor authentication, using SMS or using the Duo two factor authentication system.
+TThe two factor authentication can be setup to automatically required strong two factor authentication automatically based on group belongings.

 Every so often we get requests to include some form of CAPTCHA on the dropbox and signup pages to prevent bots from auto-generating accounts.
 We don't like CAPTCHAs.
 As in - we really, really don't like CAPTCHAs.